LuisAlva1987/American_Hospital_Association_Survey/README.md

   SELECT ROUND(AVG(hospital_count), 2) AS hospital_average
   FROM hospitals;
   ```

+Overall, the volume of hospital participation has stay steady over the last 9 years the survey was condusted.
+Year 2019 was the year with most hospital participation with 4,895 hospitals while 2016 had the least hospital participation with 4,628 hospitals.
+That is a difference of 219 hospitals between these two years, which shows that there hasn't been any sharp decreases or increases in participation.
 The average hospitals participation during the years surveyed is 4,802.
-Most of years survey (2015 through 2023) were above the average in hospital participation, the only years lower than the average were 2015, 2016, and 2018.
+Only three of the surveyed years (2015, 2016, and 2018) were below the average participation while most of the recent years surveyed (last six years) were above average hospital participation.
+That signs a tendency of participation increase over the years.

 * How many hospitals per state participated in the lastest survey?